jhaaryan7580-dev/Kabaddi_Tracker_CPP/README.md

 This project was created as part of my self-learning journey in C++ programming.
 After completing online tutorials covering loops, functions, and arrays, I wanted to apply these concepts to create something practical and meaningful.
 As someone interested in sports, creating a Kabaddi tracker allowed me to combine my passion with programming.

+## Use of AI Assistance
+While preparing the documentation and descriptions for this Kabaddi Tracker project, I used AI-based tools to help draft, organize, and refine the textual content.
+These tools assisted in improving clarity, technical explanations, and presentation.

+However, all the programming, project design, coding, and technical decisions are my own original work.
+I have reviewed and understood every part of this project and am prepared to discuss it in detail during interviews or further evaluations.

 ## License

 This project is created for educational purposes as part of a college application portfolio.